harshay18/Sign-Language-to-Speech-Converter/README.md

 - Flex Sensors: These sensors are used to detect the amount of bend on the fingers during sign language gestures.

-- Arduino Uno Board: The Arduino acts as the control unit, receiving data from the flex sensors, processing it, and displaying the results on the LCD.
+- Arduino Board: The Arduino acts as the control unit, receiving data from the flex sensors, processing it, and displaying the results on the LCD.

 - DF Mini Player:  Module designed to play audio files from a microSD card.
 It supports various audio formats, including MP3, WAV, and WMA.